cdevents/sdk-go/DEVELOPMENT.md

 ### Setup a fork

-The Tekton project requires that you develop (commit) code changes to branches that belong to a fork of the `tektoncd/pipeline` repository in your GitHub account before submitting them as Pull Requests (PRs) to the actual project repository.
+The sdk-go project requires that you develop (commit) code changes to branches that belong to a fork of the `cdevents/sdk-go` repository in your GitHub account before submitting them as Pull Requests (PRs) to the actual project repository.

-1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of the `tektoncd/pipeline` repository in your GitHub account.
+1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of the `cdevents/sdk-go` repository in your GitHub account.

 1. Create a clone of your fork on your local machine: